 - While standing tall, shift your weight to your right foot

-- Lower the weight while keeping them very close to the tops of the legs until they until they go past your knee.
+- Lower the weight while keeping it close to the tops of the legs.

-Also known as the one-legged squat, this is a powerful squat variation that will help you build strength and balance in your lower body like no other low body exercise.
-Not only that, this move also improves mobility in the lower body and will help you build a solid core.
+Also known as the one-legged squat, the pistol is a powerful squat variation that builds strength and balance in your lower body.

-- Stand tall and balance on your right foot,
+- Standing tall, balance on your right foot,

 - Squat down by bending at the knee and sitting your hips back.

-- Once your right knee is at about 90 degree angle, push back up by extending your leg to starting position.
+- Once your right knee is at about a 90-degree angle, push back up by extending your leg to starting position.

-Strength Training for Runners – The The Upper body Workout
+Strength Training for Runners – The Upper Body Workout

-This move is ideal for targeting your upper body muscles. it works on your shoulder and core at the same time, using core muscles to control the motion.
+This move is ideal for targeting your upper body muscles, with the emphasis on the shoulder and core muscles.

-- While standing tall with feet hip width apart, hold a pair of dumbbells just outside your shoulders.
+- While standing tall with your feet hip-width apart, hold a pair of dumbbells just outside your shoulders.

 - Lower the weights to your shoulder as you rotate back to the center, then rotate to the left as you press your left again upward this time.

-Please feel free to comment below and send me all of your questions and concerns.
+Please feel free to comment below and send me all of your questions.